 Deluxe – unmetered in both disk space and bandwidth, this plan is more expensive but has less limitations.

-Ultimate – the best out of three, this plan adds an extra SSL certificate, as well as unlimited databases and FTP accounts.
+Ultimate – this plan adds an extra SSL certificate, as well as unlimited databases and FTP accounts.
 That allows you for maximum flexibility and security.

 If you want to have a clearer picture of what these plans offer, look at this table, providing an in-depth comparison.